 When messaging your customers, do you find yourself rewriting content, rebuilding message layouts, and struggling to maintain consistency?
 With a library of templates, you can avoid these problems, reusing your content and editing it for each campaign when needed.

-Templates are blueprints that you can use to build messages in Iterable.
-With templates, you can set up message layouts, styles, and content that you can customize and reuse in multiple campaigns and workflows.
+With templates, you can set up message layouts, styles, and content that you can customize and reuse in multiple campaigns and journeys.

 - Content from data feeds

 - Conditional logic

 Let's say your organization is having a special holiday sale.
 As the marketer, you design SMS, email, and push notification templates for the sale.

 You enter the message text, along with any additional components like links, Handlebars, images, user profile fields, and more.
 Then, you save each template and select it when creating your SMS, email, and push campaigns.

 You can then select that same template the next time you have a holiday sale, and edit the content to fit the required messaging for that sale.

 Using templates across campaigns provides customized, consistent branding and language throughout your customers' experience with your sale.

 Types of templates